AdrianVollmer/Crack-O-Matic/doc/motivation/index.rst

    issue on its own, but it does increase the attack surface.
 2. While the check may be case insensitive and consider common character replacements, it is no substitute for the vast rule sets that come with state-of-the-art crackers.
-Some of those solution even only check against a list of breached hashes, so they will not catch slight variations of breached hashes -- but hackers will.
+Some of those solutions even only check against a list of breached hashes, so they will not catch slight variations of breached hashes -- but hackers will.
 3. The filter may catch passwords that are perfectly fine.
 A user may choose